ubclaunchpad/LP-website/src/docs/handbook/objectives.md

 ::: warning

 This page is outdated.
-We will update it shortly!
+We will update it shortly!!

 :::